ibm-cloud-docs/Registry/registry_tutorial_configure_iam.md

 In this section, you remove the resources that you created in previous sections to leave your account as it was at the start of this tutorial.
 {:shortdesc}

-1. Log in to your account by running the following command:
+1. Log in to User A's account by running the following command:

     ```
     ibmcloud login